sockjs/sockjs-protocol/README.md

 Generating literate html
 ------------------------

-If you edited `sockjs-protocol` files, you may want to see how it looks rendered to html.
+If you edited `sockjs-protocol*.py` files, you may want to see how it looks rendered to html.
 To generate the html type:

     make build